wentermelon/full-maple-alchemist/README.md

 - "Swimming" - macro for traversing the map, preferably flat, from left to right and vice versa.

-- Hell Dojo - runs the user through KastiaMS' "Hell Dojo"
+- Auto Dojo - runs the user through KastiaMS' "Hell Dojo"

-- Auto-Gathering - automatically gathers nodes on the left and right side of the character.
+- Auto-Gathering - automatically gathers nodes on the sides of the character.